Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 2. Server responds with an 'OK' (200) message.
 This response includes a startline, headers, and body.

-HTTP is layered over TCP.
-HTTP
+HTTP lives in the application layer and is thus is layered over TCP, which lives at the transport layer.
+HTTP *uses* TCP to transport its message data.
+IP and Ports fall below these at the Network layer and Data Link layer.

 ## We Do